-Jayeol received a B.S. degree in Mathematics and Computer Science & Physics from Emory University.
-The topic of his undergraduate thesis was on semantic parsing, but Jayeol has also explored other research areas such as evolutionary theory, medical imaging and differential expression analysis.
+Jayeol received a Bachelor of Science degree in mathematics and computer science and physics from Emory University.
+The topic of his undergraduate thesis was semantic parsing, but Jayeol has also explored other research areas, such as evolutionary theory, medical imaging and differential expression analysis.
 At Brandeis, he hopes to further strengthen his technical and mathematical background while cultivating an interdisciplinary perspective to think about artificial general intelligence.

 Growing up, we have been learning and then losing various skills, but not all.
 One notable exception is the communication skill, challenged and developed time after time as we meet new people and start conversation with them.
-Modeling that skill from Computational Linguistics perspective is Alex’s overarching research agenda.
-Specifically, he is interested in dialog systems, computational models of discourse, dynamic meaning representations, and conversational corpus annotation.
-The real-life application he aims for is a socialbot that provides language learners with personalized interactions to improve their communicative competence.
-He is co-advised by Prof. Sophia Malamud and Prof. Nianwen Bert Xue.
+Modeling that skill from computational linguistics perspective is Alex’s overarching research agenda.
+Specifically, he is interested in dialog systems, computational models of discourse, dynamic meaning representations and conversational corpus annotation.
+The real-life application he aims for is a social bot that provides language learners with personalized interactions to improve their communicative competence.
+He is co-advised by Professors Sophia Malamud and Nianwen Bert Xue.

-Chi earned his Master's degree in data science at Worcester Polytechnic Institute.
-After working at two high-tech companies, Amazon and Ctrip, areas such as big data management, machine learning and AI became extremel interesting to him.
+Chi earned his master's degree in data science at Worcester Polytechnic Institute.
+After working at two high-tech companies, Amazon and Ctrip, areas such as big data management, machine learning and AI became extremely interesting to him.
 He hopes to dig into these areas for research and make some contributions in the next few years.
-This has led him to Brandeis University, with its excellent reputation in science, where he is pursing his Ph.D. in computer science.
+This has led him to Brandeis University, with its excellent reputation in science, where he is pursing his PhD in computer science.